 What are the best DC animated movies?
 While Marvel Studios has dominated the landscape of live-action superhero movies for a long time now, the DCU has been left flagging.
 Whether it’s a lack of a coherent vision from Warners or the absence of a Kevin Feige figure leading the shared universe, we don’t know.

-What we do know is that the DCEU could be something really special because DC has been crushing it in the world of animated movies for more than a decade now.
-Seriously some of these films are up there as the best in the genre, and we don’t mean animation.
-We mean the whole superhero genre.
+What we do know is that the DCU could be something really special, because DC has been crushing it with some of the best animated movies for more than a decade now.
+Seriously, some of these films are up there as the best movies in the genre, and we don’t just mean animation; we mean the best superhero movies in general.

-But with more than 50 DC animated movies available, it can be difficult to know which ones are best.
-So we at the Digital Fix dug into our collection of animated movies to bring you a comprehensive list of the ten best DC animated movies.
-Now we’ll be honest there are a lot of Batman movies on this list, but it’s not our fault.
-It’s Warners.
-They keep releasing them!
-Anyway, enjoy the list.
+But with more than 50 DC-made animated films available, it can be difficult to know which ones are best.
+So we at the Digital Fix dug into our collection of action movies to bring you a comprehensive list of the best DC animated movies.

 - All-Star Superman